Donald-Watts/PhaseSync/README.md

 [![Cursor IDE](https://img.shields.io/badge/Cursor-IDE-1.10.0%2B-green)](https://cursor.sh)

 ## Overview
 PhaseSync is a powerful development tool that implements the Symbolic Weight Protocol (SWP) to help manage and organize large codebases, particularly in AI-centric development environments.
 It provides architectural control through symbolic compression and phase-based organization.
+This is an experimental project under active development.
+It is not yet stable, may contain bugs, incomplete features, or undergo breaking changes.
+We're building it in the open with the community and welcome:

 ## Features
 - **Semantic Tag Scanning**: Automatically scan codebases for @phase and @weight tags